Nikhil-Bansal19/MLE-Project2/README.md

 ## Screen Recording

-A screencast demonstraing the entire process of the working ML application, including interactions with the deployed model and published pipeline endpoints is available here:
+A screencast demonstraing the entire process of the working ML application, including interactions with the deployed model and published pipeline endpoints is available separately in this zip with name "udacity-project2-video.mp4".
+Please see it from there.
+I don't have a youtube channel to post such stuff.

 ## Future Improvements